-This bound is slightly worse that the one we obtain in Lemma 3.8 for G (where we had 2 instead of $\beta$ ).
+This bound is slightly worse that the one we obtain in Lemma 3.8 for G (where we had 2 instead of β).
 However this is not a problem as it is a weaker bound than the one obtained in Lemma 3.7.

-By using these two lemmas we can rerandomize GSW ciphertexts and ensure circuit privacy for arbitrary modulus q, and any matrix H with public trapdoor by setting the Gaussian parameter of $\mathbf{H}^{-1}(\cdot)$ to $r = \Theta(\beta n)$ .
+By using these two lemmas we can rerandomize GSW ciphertexts and ensure circuit privacy for arbitrary modulus q, and any matrix H with public trapdoor by setting the Gaussian parameter of $\mathbf{H}^{-1}(\cdot)$ to $r = \tilde{\Theta}(\beta n)$.

-Extension to general circuits 5.5
+5.5 Extension to general circuits

-We can realize circuit-private FHE for general circuits via bootstrapping as in [OPP14, GHV10] by combining a FHE for general circuits with decryption in NC with our circuit-private FHE for NC circuits.
+We can realize circuit-private FHE for general circuits via bootstrapping using the technique of [OPP14] by combining a compact FHE for general circuits with decryption in NC^1 with our circuit-private FHE for NC^1 circuits as follows: the server receives a ciphertext under the first FHE scheme, evaluates its circuit and bootstraps to the second (circuit hiding) FHE scheme.
 The ensuing scheme however will not satisfy the multi-hop requirement.
+Nevertheless, by using the construction given in [GHV10] it is possible to reach i-hop circuit private FHE for any a priori chosen i by giving out i pairs of switching keys to bootstrap from one scheme to the other and vice versa.